 ME, and my father

 On March 31, 2025, my father died at home.
 The last photograph was taken one day before his death.
-It shows his hands – a sign of his final wish to go fishing one more time.
+It shows his hands—a quiet sign of his final wish: to go fishing one last time.

 The Jellyfish Family